Laurie Scott Baker: Early life

-Baker left Australia in 1964, working his passage in the band on the Greek liner 'Patris'.
+Baker left Australia in 1964, working his passage in the band on the Greek liner Patris.

+Britain

 In London he worked on several collective projects with the composer Cornelius Cardew.
 He took part in Music Now, a concert society founded in 1968 by Victor Schonfield which introduced avant-garde music to British audiences, including the first UK performance of In C and also in the first performances of the composers Frederic Rzewski and John White.
 He took part in Christian Wolff's 'Burdocks' concert.
 He was a member of the Scratch Orchestra from its formation in 1969.
 Following on from this came the formation in 1972 of Peoples' Liberation Music with John Tilbury and John Marcangelo.
-Baker was a founder member in 1976 of Progressive Cultural Association and was also active in the Musicians Union.
+Baker was a founder member in 1976 of Progressive Cultural Association.
+He was also active in the Musicians Union and was ACTT shop steward at BBC Wales and later at BECTU.

 There were also collaborations with Alan Gowen, Jamie Muir, and Allan Holdsworth in 'Sunship' and with Greg Bright in 'Maze'.

 Baker played in various West End theatre productions including Hair (1968).
 There was also recording session work, including with Manfred Mann, Bob Downes, Ray Russell, Alex Harvey and others.
 He also composed music for film and television with two songs for the feature film, Secrets (1971) performed by Maggie Bell and another by the Cymarons, an early reggae band.

 In 1976 he was commissioned by Unity Records to compose and produce a record celebrating the anniversary of the 1926 British General Strike using traditional working class music forms such as brass bands, industrial ballads, and contemporary rock; John Marcangelo was the composer on the 2nd side.
 Its final production was blocked by the Arts Council.